 There can be a tendency for some people to focus on the main game and neglect the optional content, such as the online features and, on this note, the reconstruction of Norende Village.
 There’s little excuse to ignore Norende, since the game blatantly thrusts this task at you near the beginning.

 Plus, you’ll be presumably spending a lot of time playing this game, so you might as well drop some workers on projects, to make the best use of time.
-Leaving your 3DS or 2DS on standby allows you to build up SP at the same time, so you can kill two birds in one stone.
+Leaving your 3DS or 2DS in sleep mode allows you to build up SP at the same time, so you can kill two birds in one stone.

 Norende is also the only place where you can obtain Special Moves beyond the first–these are insanely useful for felling tough foes.
 Finally, you will receive some free samples (potions, for instance) from shops at intervals–and who can say “no” to free stuff?